sntcristian/and-kge/pykeen-AND/README.md

 Once you have cloned the repository, execute the following steps:
 1. Go inside the `pykeen/src/models/` folder and overwrite the `multimodal` directory with the one contained in this folder.
 2. Go in `pykeen/src` and overwrite the `triples` folder with the `triples` directory of this folder.
-3. Once you have overwritten the original files in the pykeen repository, open your command line inside your pykeen folder and install the dependencies by using:
+3. Once you have executed these steps, open your command line inside your pykeen folder and install the library by using:

 ```
 $ cd pykeen